geohotstan/tinycorp-meetings/last-week-in-tinycorp/2025-12-22/meeting-transcript.md

 Not really.
 Merry Christmas.
 Happy holidays.

 ##### **Chenyu** [[00:37:19](https://www.youtube.com/watch?v=5XHgivHDYPg&t=2239)]
 Happy holidays.
 So for small updates, you can just update in the channel.
-And for everyone working on ..
+And for everyone working on.
 Right.
 Wow code, try LLM.
 See, let's use this time to try something different.

 ##### **Geohot** [[00:37:37](https://www.youtube.com/watch?v=5XHgivHDYPg&t=2257)]
 Yeah, I like that.
 Cool, and that's it for this meeting.